alt-magick/Mage-The-Ascension/README.md

 </pre><br>

 • Influence<br><br>
- Power: Charisma / Hypnotism
+ Power: Charisma / Hypnotism<br>
- Knowledge: Possession - Will shaping the realm of the mind.
+ Knowledge: Possession - Will shaping the realm of the mind.<br>
  Description: The Power of Influence grants a wizard the power to captivate others.
 Known as Possession, it allows one to enchant and charm, eliciting positive perceptions or even gaining control over another's thoughts and actions.
 The essence of this mastery lies in the understanding that one's will can wield dominion over the minds of others.
 <br>
 <pre>